MoserMichael/my-notes/dev-other-blog.md

 > Of course, non-linear storytelling is not for everyone.
 Some people simply prefer the comfort of a linear narrative.
 However, if you are willing to give it a chance, you may be surprised at how rewarding non-linear storytelling can be.

 It's funny, but these language models are heavily influenced by the way the question has been asked.
 The way of how you ask it a question makes for half of the answer...

+The funny think is that any answer returned by an LLM has this polished air of authority.
+I think the worst think that can happen is to take this answer as-is and to stop asking further questions.
+Just look at the question from a slightly different angle - and you will get a totally different answer...

 ---17/05/23 03:04:37----------------------